This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Compass Surveying”.

 1. The direction of a line relative to a given meridian is called:

-Explanation: Bearing of line gives its direction relative to a given meridian.
+Explanation: Bearing of the line gives its direction relative to a given meridian.
 It can be measured as an angle using any angular measuring instruments.

 Explanation: The two compass types used in surveying are Prismatic Compass and Surveyor’s Compass.
 Prismatic Compass is most commonly used one for surveying.